Polymyalgia Rheumatica

 Description

-• An inflammatory clinical syndrome characterized by pain and morning stiffness of the shoulder, hip girdles, and neck; primarily impacts patients >50 years of age; associated with morning stiffness and elevated markers of inflammation
+• An inflammatory clinical syndrome characterized by pain and morning stiffness of the shoulder, hip girdles, and neck; primarily impacts patients aged >50 years; associated with morning stiffness and elevated markers of inflammation

 • Can be associated with giant cell arteritis (GCA)